+The lithostratigraphic sequence has been divided into five units and a number of subunits.
 Lithostratigraphic Unit I (0-93 mbsf), of early Pliocene to Pleistocene age, is a nannofossil ooze with abundant siliceous microfossils.
 It is generally white with some darker laminations and bioturbation.
-Carbonate content averages 80 wt%, and organic carbon content is <1 wt%.
+Carbonate content averages 80%, and organic carbon content is <1%.
 Average sedimentation rates are low.
-Deposition was in an open, well-oxy-genated ocean in lower bathyal water depths.
+Deposition was in an open, well-oxygenated ocean in upper abyssal water depths.
 The considerable kaolinite in the clay fraction may be ancient material derived by increased wind erosion from a more arid Australia.

 Lithostratigraphic Unit II (93-373 mbsf) of early Miocene to early Pliocene age has three subunits: Subunit IIA to 181 mbsf, Subunit IIB to 290 mbsf, and Subunit IIC to 373 mbsf.
-The unit generally consists of white nannofossil ooze or chalk, with more calcium carbonate (average 95 wt%) than Unit I. Organic carbon content is generally very low (<0.5 wt%) between 220 and 270 mbsf.
+The unit generally consists of white nannofossil ooze or chalk, with more calcium carbonate (average 95%) than Unit I. Organic carbon content is generally very low (<0.5%) between 220 and 270 mbsf.
 Average sedimentation rates are low.
-Deposition was in lower bathyal water depths in open-ocean conditions.
+Deposition was in upper abyssal water depths in open-ocean conditions.

-Subunit IIA is late early Pliocene to late middle Miocene in age.
-It is uniform white nannofossil ooze with laminations that are light bluish to greenish gray.
-Subunit IIB is an upper to lower middle Miocene white nannofossil ooze that lacks laminations.
+Subunit IIA is late early Pliocene to late middle Miocene.
+It is uniform white nannofossil ooze exhibiting laminations that are light bluish to greenish gray.
+Subunit IIB is late middle Miocene to early middle Miocene.
+It is also white nannofossil ooze, but lacks laminations.
 Subunit IIC is white nannofossil ooze to chalk, with some laminations that are light bluish to greenish gray.
-The presence of quartz grains in the lower middle Miocene supports the evidence from the seismic profiles of a period of increased current activity and scouring (removing all the Oligocene) against the scarp 10 km to the east.
+The presence of quartz grains in the early middle Miocene supports the evidence from the seismic profiles of a period of increased current activity and scouring (removing all the Oligocene) against the scarp 10 km to the east.

-Lithostratigraphic Unit III (373-472 mbsf) is a light greenish gray nannofossil chalk of early Miocene to earliest Oligocene age.
-The lower part of the unit (below 446.6 mbsf), which is more clay rich, also contains pale gray clay-bearing limestone with evidence of pressure solution and thin hard siliceous limestone layers.
-Calcium carbonate percentages are lower (78 to 93 wt%) than in Unit II.
-Both calcareous (foraminifers and nannofossils) and siliceous (diatoms and radiolarians) microfossils are abundant throughout the unit.
-Organic carbon content is very low, except in the lower part where it reaches ~0.5 wt%.
+Lithostratigraphic Unit III (373-472 mbsf) is a light greenish gray nannofossil chalk of early early Miocene to earliest Oligocene age.
+The lower part of the unit (below 446.6 mbsf), which is more clay rich, also contains pale gray clay-bearing limestone with evidence of pressure solution and thin layers of hard siliceous limestone.
+Calcium carbonate percentages are lower (78 to 93%) than in Unit II.
+Both calcareous (foraminifers and calcareous nannofossils) and siliceous (diatoms and radiolarians) microfossils are abundant throughout the unit.
+Organic carbon content is very low, except in the lower part where it reaches ~0.5%.
 Sedimentation rates are moderate.
 Paleoenvironmental indicators suggest increasing water depths and more oxygenation from outermost shelf or upper bathyal depths in the lower part of the unit to perhaps lower bathyal depths in the upper part.
 Although the contact between the limestone and underlying siltstone is very sharp, the sediment character in the lowermost part of the limestone suggests a continued shallow-water influence.

 Lithostratigraphic Unit IV (472-497 mbsf) is a dark greenish gray, glauconitic-rich, sandy to clayey siltstone of earliest Oligocene to latest Eocene age.
 Crystalline quartz, diatoms, and glauconite are very abundant in the upper part of the unit, but decrease downward as it becomes more clayey.
-About 1.5 m below the top of the unit, there is a break between sandier and harder sediments above and muddier sediments below.
-Calcium carbonate content is very low (5 wt% average, but as much as 10 wt%) and calcareous fossils are rare, whereas organic carbon content increases to <1 wt%.
+About 1.5 m below the top of the unit, there is a break between more sandy and harder sediments above and more muddy sediments below.
+Calcium carbonate content is very low (5% average, but as much as 10%) and calcareous fossils are rare, whereas organic carbon content is <1%.
 Carbonaceous fragments and bioturbation are ubiquitous.
 Sedimentation rates are low.
 Abundant palynomorphs (dinocysts, spores, and pollen) suggest a cool climate, and temperate forest was on the adjacent land.
 The clay minerals (illite/smectite) tend to support the evidence of cool climate.
 The lithologic transition to the underlying sequence is gradational.